criteo/berilia/README.md

 Config files can be specified with the command line options:

-* `--source=/path/to/source.conf` for source configurations
-* `--target=/path/to/target.conf` for target configurations
+* `--config=/path/to/app.conf` for app.configurations

-By default, Berilia will search `source.conf` and `target.conf` in the working directory.
+By default, Berilia uses `app.conf` in the working directory.

 ## Configuring AWS
 Working with AWS dev clusters require the following configuration.